JustinHop/serverherald/README.md

 # serverherald

-serverherald announces when a new Rackspace OpenStack Cloud Server becomes ACTIVE.
+serverherald announces when a new Rackspace OpenStack Cloud Server becomes ACTIVE by polling the API.
 It supports multiple notification methods, with email being the most popular.

 ## Usage